CO-AGE Issues for 2022 Legislative Session

 This legislation would allow older adults with limited means to have access to care provided in AL facilities.
 Legislation would amend GA’s AL community statute in two ways: (1) removing the requirement that an assisted living community must have a minimum of 25 beds and (2) deleting the prohibition of ALCs enrolling as a Medicaid provider and receiving Medicaid funds.
 These changes will expand choice for older Georgians, allowing seniors to live in ALCs and to take advantage of home and community-based services under GA’s Elderly & Disabled Medicaid waiver.

-The CARE Act provides specific guidance for ensuring that family caregivers are seen and included in the care team by hospital staff by requiring the following:
+The Georgia Caregivers Act (formerly called The CARE Act) provides specific guidance for ensuring that family caregivers are seen and included in the care team by hospital staff by requiring the following:

 • Advise individuals of their opportunity to identify a family caregiver;